VASU-GARG/Hacktober-Fest-Main-README/README.md

 ## Steps to Contribute

-* Folders for different data structures are created in the repo.
-Each folder consists of sub folders for different languages.
+* Folders for different domains are created in the repo.
-* Commit new changes in respective folders, explaining the algorithm/change you want to do.
+* Commit new changes in respective folders, explaining the change you want to do.
-* If you want to add any new language or data structure , feel free to do so! :relieved:
-* Test your algorithm thoroughly.
+* Avoid duplications.
+* Test your code for any kind of bugs or errors before sending the pull request.
 * Send pull request for review.

 ## Contribution Guidelines

 #### Kindly mention the following while making a PR:

-* Mention the problem type along with the subcategory and the programming language.
+* Mention the domain along with the subcategory and the programming language.
+Ex: Web-Dev - backend - JavaScript
 * If the PR is not in the right format, it will not be merged and marked as invalid.
 * Don't make any changes in the repo format or create new issues without asking the maintainers.
-* You can make a new folder if a particular topic is missing.
-* Kindly avoid repeating the algorithms which are already available.

 #### All your PRs will be marked as invalid if you don't adhere to the rules.
 #### Keep contributing!!